ia-mm-ai/IAMMAI/README.md

 1. `protocol/IAMMAI_Public_Constitutional_Protocol_v1.0.pdf`
 2. `protocol/canon.json`
 3. `protocol/conformance_tests.md`
+4. `architecture/ARCHITECTURE_MAP.md`
-4. `architecture/REFERENCE_ARCHITECTURE_v0.md`
+5. `architecture/REFERENCE_ARCHITECTURE_v0.md`
+6. the remaining files in `architecture/`
+7. `implementation/IMPLEMENTATION_MAP.md`
-5. the remaining architecture documents
+8. the remaining files in `implementation/`

 ## Constitutional priority

 The constitutional protocol remains the source of truth.

-Machine-readable artifacts, conformance artifacts, and architecture documents exist in support of that core and do not supersede it.
+Machine-readable artifacts, architecture documents, and implementation documents exist in support of that core and do not supersede it.

-If any surface, file, or implementation convenience conflicts with the constitutional protocol, the constitutional protocol governs.
+If any file, surface, or implementation convenience conflicts with the constitutional protocol, the constitutional protocol governs.

 ## What IAMMAI does